 Creating plans to achieve your long-term goals can help give your life structure and a deeper sense of purpose in all of your actions.

-Using tools can help you get where you want to be—one option to help you do so is to open a SoFi Money® cash management account.
+Using tools can help you get where you want to be—one option to help you do so is open an new bank account with SoFi Checking and Savings®.

 It is easy to see your weekly spending within the dashboard to see if you are on track of your budget.

-Plus, with SoFi Money vaults you can easily create separate vaults within your SoFi Money account for different savings goals and purposes.
+Plus, with SoFi Checking and Savings vaults you can easily create separate vaults within your SoFi Checking and Savings account for different savings goals and purposes.
 And you’ll be able to easily keep track of progress on each of your vaults.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.